 The peoples of Sesklo grew wheat and barley, kept herds of mainly sheep and goats, and they most likely also had cows, pigs, and dogs.
 Their houses were small, with one or two rooms each, and they were built of wood or mudbrick.
 Later, with advances in the the construction technique, all homes are built of adobe with stone foundations.
 The first houses in that area with two levels are found to have been built in the 6th millennium BC, which shows a clear intentional urbanism.

 The Greek Neolithic era ended with the arrival of the Bronze Age by the end of the 28th century BC.
 In about 2100 BC the Mycenaeans introduced the Greek language to present-day Greece.
 Around the same time (2000BC – 1450BC) the Minoan civilization was flourishing in Crete.
 The Mycenean invasion of around 1400 BC spelled the end of the Minoan civilization.

-Classical Greece was followed by Hellenistic Greece, the world left behind by Alexander the Great and his successful wars against the Persians.
+Classical Greece was followed by Hellenistic Greece.
+What historians call “Hellenistic Greece” is the the world left behind by Alexander the Great and his successful wars against the Persians.
 During this time the Greek culture and language were spread throughout Asia Minor, Middle East and parts of Africa.

 The end of the Hellenistic era came at the Battle of Actium in 31 BC, when Augustus defeated the Greek Ptolemaic queen Cleopatra VII and Mark Antony, taking over Alexandria, the last great center of Hellenistic Greece.

 In the following years after this event, mainland Greece was conquered by the Romans.
 However, the conquest of Greece by the Romans did not diminish the Greek cultural influence in the Mediterranean and Middle East, and to the Romans themselves.
 If anything it reinforced it and spread the Greek culture even further.